Alcibiades-Capital/valorem-website/site/_docs/clear-litepaper.md

 Once an option type has been created, any actor can [write options](/docs/clear-contracts#write) of that type.
-Upon writing, the requisite amount of the underlying token is transferred in to the engine and the option writer receives a non-fungible claim token representing the short position, which is a claim to the underlying asset and the liability to accept the exercise asset on full or partial exercise assignment.
+Upon writing, the requisite amount of the underlying token is transferred into the engine and the option writer receives a non-fungible claim token representing the short position.
+This is a claim to the underlying asset and the liability to accept the exercise asset, on full or partial exercise assignment.
 In addition, the option writer receives fungible option tokens equal to the number of options they wrote, conferring the ability to exercise the option pursuant to the terms set during option type creation.
 Both the